International status and usage of the euro: Reserve currency status

-The euro is a major global reserve currency, the second most widely held international reserve currency after the US dollar.
+The euro is a major global reserve currency, the second most widely held international reserve currency after the U.S. dollar.
 Inheriting this status from the German mark, its share of international reserves has risen from 23.65% in 2002 to a peak of 27.66% in 2009 before declining due to the European debt crisis, with Russia and Eastern Europe being the most significant users.

 The possibility of the euro becoming the first international reserve currency was widely discussed before 2009.

-Former Federal Reserve Chairman Alan Greenspan gave his opinion in September 2007 that the euro could indeed replace the US dollar as the world's primary reserve currency.
+Former Federal Reserve Chairman Alan Greenspan gave his opinion in September 2007 that the euro could indeed replace the U.S. dollar as the world's primary reserve currency.
 He said it is "absolutely conceivable that the euro will replace the dollar as reserve currency, or will be traded as an equally important reserve currency."

 As of 2021, however, the euro has not displaced the U.S. dollar as primary reserve currency due to the European debt crisis.
-The euro's stability and future existence was doubted and its share of global reserves fell to 19% by year-end 2015 (compared to 66% for the US dollar).
-As of year-end 2020 these figures stand at 21% for the euro and 59% for the US dollar.
+The euro's stability and future existence was doubted and its share of global reserves fell to 19% by year-end 2015 (compared to 66% for the U.S. dollar).
+As of year-end 2020, these figures stand at 21% for the euro and 59% for the U.S. dollar.